Social Media Marketing for Nonprofits: A Guide

 Now that we have a ton of content ideas in our social media tool belts, let’s go a bit deeper into retention.

-How Can I Keep My Social Media Fans Coming Back to my Nonprofit?
+How Can I Keep My Social Media Fans Coming Back?

 Truly serve them.

 Your nonprofit is 100% set-up to serve others, and that should extend to your social media followers.
 If you can follow the tips above, you’ll be set here!

 Which of your posts are they most engaging with?
 Do more of that!

 Also, which do they engage least with?
 Do less of that!

 Well, there’s just a little more to it.
 Here are some tips as to how to listen to your followers to discover which posts are resonating most with your audience:

 - First, compare the engagement stats for your social media posts,